-Over the last decade, many sectors of industrialized society have been rethinking behavior and re-engineering practices to reduce consumption of energy and natural resources.
-Since its founding in 2006, SURF has brought together the best and the brightest in the remediation field, and has led the evolution of sustainable remediation from conceptual discussions to standard operating procedure.
+Since its founding, SURF has brought together the best and the brightest in the environmental remediation field, and has led the evolution of sustainable remediation from conceptual discussions to standard operating procedure.
+As with many sectors of industrialized society, we have been rethinking behavior and re-engineering practices to reduce consumption of energy and natural resources.

-The mission of SURF is to maximize the overall environmental, societal, and economic benefits from the site cleanup process by:
+Our mission at SURF is to maximize the overall environmental, societal, and economic benefits from the site cleanup process by:

 Advancing the science and application of sustainable remediation

 - Developing best practices